Parallels/vagrant-parallels/website/docs/source/docs/boxes/index.html.md

 You can also quickly initialize a Vagrant environment with the command:

-For Intel chip use
+For Macs with Intel chip:
 ```
 $ vagrant init bento/ubuntu-18.04
 ...
 ```
-For Apple M series chip use
+For Macs with Apple M-series chip:

 ```
-$ vagrant init bento/ubuntu-20.04-arm64 \
+$ vagrant init bento/ubuntu-20.04-arm64
-  --box-version 202112.19.0
-$ ...
+...
 ```